UncannyOwl/Uncanny-Automator/readme.md

 ## Changelog

-### 4.5.0.2 [2022-09-28]
+### 4.5.0.2 [2022-09-29]

 **Fixed:**

-* JetFormsBuilder: Handle `:` in dynamic tokens #2662
+* JetFormBuilder - Email fields in forms now appear as email tokens #2662
-* JetFormsBuilder: Email field in the forms now appear as email tokens #2662
+* JetFormBuilder - Handle `:` in dynamic tokens #2662
-* WordPress - Create a post - Skip shortcode parsing when creating a post with the action #2667
+* WordPress - Create a post - Shortcodes are no longer parsed before the post content is saved #2667

 **Under the hood:**

 * Notification - Hide notification if Automator Pro is installed #2654
-* Google integrations - Sign in with Google branding #2679
+* Google integrations - Added "Sign in with Google" branding

 ### 4.5.0.1 [2022-09-23]